MohamedChaibMyQCM/MyQCM-Pre-release-stable/README.md

   AI algorithms analyze user performance data to recommend MCQs tailored to the user's strengths and weaknesses.
 This ensures that users are consistently challenged at an appropriate level, enhancing their learning experience.
 - #### Adaptive Learning Pathways :
   Based on user interactions and performance, the AI system dynamically adjusts the difficulty and type of MCQs presented to each user, promoting gradual improvement.
+- #### Session Difficulty Configuration :
+  Training sessions can specify a desired MCQ difficulty level or rely on the assistant to choose one adaptively.
 - #### Performance Evaluation :
   AI tools continuously monitor and evaluate user performance, offering feedback and suggestions for improvement.
 The system can identify areas where users excel or struggle and adjust content accordingly.
 - #### Intelligent Feedback :